 This work is licensed under a Creative Commons Attribution 3.0 License.

 Lawler, A. R. 1981.
 Zoogeography and host-specificity of the superfamily Capsaloidea Price, 1936 (Monogenea, Monopisthocotylea) : an evaluation of the host-parasite locality records of the superfamily Capsaloidea Price, 1936, and their utility in determinations of host-specificity and zoogeography.
-Special Papers in Marine Science, No.6, Virginia Institute of Marine Science, College of William& Mary. http://doi.org/10.21220/V57G6N
+Special Papers in Marine Science, No.6, Virginia Institute of Marine Science, College of William and Mary. http://doi.org/10.21220/V57G6N